 This can help, and is the reason that our technicians will always seal any visible and accessible cracks after the mitigation system is installed.
 However, this action alone will not protect the home from radon gas.
 As homes get older they will continue to shift and settle, meaning the radon levels would continue to increase over time without an active fan on a sub-slab mitigation system pulling the radon out from underneath the slab.

 Thanks to the EPA for creating this great risk assessment chart that really spells it out!
-Take a look - then call us for a free test!
 There is no reason to take the risk of not knowing what you and your family are exposed to: